DTUOpenAM/OpenLPBF_v2/README.md

 OSHA Directives: In the United States, the Occupational Safety and Health Administration (OSHA) has regulations that would apply to the operation of a laser-based system.
 This includes standards for personal protective equipment (29 CFR 1910.132), general requirements for all machines (29 CFR 1910.212), and specific regulations for welding, cutting, and brazing (29 CFR 1910.252).

 The open-source Laser Powder Bed Fusion system incorporates a comprehensive safety subsystem, including emergency stops, interlock switches, and a safety PLC to ensure safe operation.
 Compliance with relevant EU directives and OSHA regulations is crucial for the lawful and safe operation of such advanced manufacturing systems​​.
+Recreation of the system should be done by carefully considering local rules and regulations while employing common sense.
+Please seek professional guidance when in doubt regarding safety systems and their design.
+Consider contacting services or safety providers such as (but not limited to) Pilz, ABB, Pheonix Contacts, Jokab Safety, etc.

 ## The Project and Git Structure